weaveworks/weave-gitops-enterprise/docs/cicd.md

 ## Environments

-In the context of environments like dev, test, prod, our picture is like:
+In the context of environments like dev, test, prod, our picture is the following:

 - Dev: happens within a developer's machine where a range of unit and integration test supports the process, as well as, [tilt](https://tilt.dev/) that we use to recreate the application locally.
 See [Tiltfile](../Tiltfile).